Find synonyms Find exact match

 ●A small double-blind trial of patients with clinically stable RRMS receiving interferon beta-1a therapy found that the addition of atorvastatin resulted in increased clinical and MRI disease activity compared with placebo .

 Given these findings, off-label use of statins for MS treatment is not recommended.

 The evidence regarding statins for progressive forms of MS is reviewed elsewhere.
 (See "Treatment of progressive multiple sclerosis in adults", section on 'Simvastatin'.)

-Stem cell transplantation — Stem cell transplantation is under investigation as a treatment for patients with progressive forms of MS and refractory relapsing-remitting MS. This approach is discussed separately.
+Stem cell transplantation — Stem cell transplantation is under investigation as a treatment for patients with progressive forms of MS and refractory RRMS.
+This approach is discussed separately.
 (See "Treatment of progressive multiple sclerosis in adults", section on 'Stem cell transplantation'.)

 MONITORING RESPONSE TO THERAPY — There is no consensus about how often a patient with MS should undergo a brain MRI while stable on treatment.

 Since disease-modifying treatments are only partially effective, many MS experts recommend more aggressive treatment when acute or progressive disease activity is seen on MRI, even when the patient is on a specific treatment and appears to be doing well clinically.
 From this perspective, a conservative approach is to repeat the brain MRI once a year.
 More frequent neuroimaging may be desirable, but is impractical due to financial constraints.